-Founded November 2014 by Omega Psi Phi Fraternity, Inc., Chi Phi Chapter.
+Founded November 2014 by Brother Michael Williams, a member of Omega Psi Phi Fraternity, Inc.

-Previous mentorship programs are Brother2Brother and Rites of Passage Project Manhood.
+Previous mentorship programs founded by brothers of Omega Psi Phi in Denver include Brother2Brother and Rites of Passage Project Manhood.

 Vision: (what we hope for the future): A future network of intelligent and strong black leaders with a foundation in the Denver-metro area

 Mission (what we do): Providing Denver-area boys of color with the tools to be tomorrows leaders